Damiennsoh/Readme-Generator_Challenge/README.md

   MIT License

 ## Contribution:
-  There are no special rules regarding your contribution, just contribute as you deem fit.
+  There are no special rules regarding your contribution, just add your contribution as you deem fit.

 ## Test:
-  It is tested pretty much as its usage, same proceedure.
+  Tested pretty much as it's usage.

 ## Questions
   You can direct any questions that you may have regarding this project to;